sajanshakya129/libpbrpc/README.md

 The aim is to build a minimal protobuf RPC lib using [Google's Protocol Buffers](https://code.google.com/p/protobuf).

-Libpbrpc is RPC Server implementation using protobuf.
+Libpbrpc is Remote Procedure Call (RPC) using protobuf.
 It is flexible as it is not bound to the http server, it's a lightweight middleware.

 ## Dependencies
 To install libpbrpc on the system you need to install following dependencies first